-7.5 APPLICATION DRIVEN RUNTIME POWER & ENERGY MANAGEMENT FOR ENERGY EFFICIENCY
+7.5 APPLICATION-DRIVEN RUNTIME POWER & ENERGY MANAGEMENT FOR ENERGY EFFICIENCY

-The Offeror should describe APIs, and/or runtimes that enable non-privileged user applications to dynamically monitor and adjust their runtime power and energy usage by coordinating and controlling power management features exposed by the compute components allocated within a job allocation with one or more nodes.
-The power management features can incorporate compute component level capabilities provided by the system, including, but not limited to, boost and sleep states, modifications to frequency and voltage, and power caps.
+The Offeror should describe APIs, and/or runtimes that enable non-privileged user applications to adjust their runtime power and energy usage by coordinating and controlling power management features exposed by the compute components allocated within a job allocation with one or more nodes.
+The power management features can incorporate compute component-level capabilities provided by the system, including, but not limited to, boost and sleep states, modifications to frequency and voltage, and power caps.

-7.6 BASELINE LANGUAGES
+7.6 BASE LANGUAGES

-7.6.1 Baseline Languages Support
+7.6.1 Base Languages Support